-Application of the Framework to Prioritize SPS Capacity Building Options in Belize
+Using P-IMA to prioritize SPS Capacity Building options in Belize

-The MCDA work in Belize was carried out from January to September 2012 under an STDF project, requested by the Belize Agricultural Health Authority (BAHA) and approved by the STDF Working Group in October 2011.
-Led by a small team of officials from BAHA, the MCDA work actively involved several government departments, the private sector, industry associations and academia with an interest in SPS issues.
+The P-IMA work in Belize was carried out from January to September 2012 under an STDF project, requested by the Belize Agricultural Health Authority (BAHA) and approved by the STDF Working Group in October 2011.
+Led by a small team of officials from BAHA, the P-IMA work actively involved several government departments, the private sector, industry associations and academia with an interest in SPS issues.

 BAHA considered the work in Belize very successful and intends to re-apply the tool based on the availability of new data, additional resources or the conclusion of existing projects and programmes.
-BAHA also plans to use the MCDA framework to help develop a new strategic plan for BAHA.
-Based on its involvement in the MCDA work, the Belize Trade and Investment Development Service (BELTRAIDE) and the Ministry of Natural Resources and Agriculture have expressed interest to use the MCDA framework to prioritize their own programmes and activities.
+BAHA also plans to use the P-IMA framework to help develop a new strategic plan for BAHA.
+Based on its involvement in the P-IMA work, the Belize Trade and Investment Development Service (BELTRAIDE) and the Ministry of Natural Resources and Agriculture have expressed interest to use the P-IMA framework to prioritize their own programmes and activities.